I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 - Normal customers.

-- Regular customers who makes purchases monthly twice or more.
+- Regular customers who make purchases monthly twice or more.

-- The VIP customer who has built up a good relation.
+- The VIP customer who has built up a good relationship.

 Read More From Owlcation

-For Normal customer there is no discount and surprising gifts.
+For normal customers, there is no discount and surprising gifts.
 The regular customer will have surprising gifts based on the order cost.
-And, VIP customer has a discount as well as gifts.
+VIP customers have a discount as well as gifts.
 Now, lets us go through how the client code makes use of the Multicast Delegates.